Civil aviation in China: History

 The national air carriers of communist countries were the first to obtain landing rights in China.
 Pakistan's national air carrier was the first of any non-communist countries' national air carrier to do so.
 Those landing rights were granted in August 1963 when an air travel agreement followed the Sino-Pakistan Agreement.

 Until the 1980s, generally only senior Chinese officials, academics, or foreigners could travel by plane.
 Few tickets were available and these had to be obtained from danwei rather than purchased at airports.

 In 1987, China's government separated the airline operations of General Administration of Civil Aviation of China into a number of state-owned enterprises.
 The regulatory role was retained by the General Administration of Civil Aviation of China which is now known as Civil Aviation Administration of China.

+In 2003, at the International Civil Aviation Organization's Fifth Worldwide Air Transport Conference, China's civil aviation regulator announced a policy of gradually liberalizing the country's international air transport market.

 In 2004, the turnover of airfreight reached 7.18 billion ton-km, the passenger turnover was 178.2 billion person-km, and the volume of freight traffic 2.767 million tons.
 China had a total of 1,279 civil flight routes, 1,035 of them domestic routes reaching all large and medium-sized cities, and 244 of them international, connecting China with more than 70 cities overseas.

 China's passenger airline industry is dominated by the three state-owned airlines; Air China, China Southern Airlines and China Eastern Airlines.
 There are limited competition from private operators in the commercial passenger market such as Spring Airlines but the state owned operators have the political and financial wherewithal from the central government to lead the market.

-China has never allowed smoking on airplanes.